anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * x5c: contains the base64-encoded pledge IDevID certificate.
   It may optionally contain the certificate chain for this certificate.

-The payload of the PVR object MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:
+The payload of the PVR MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{RFC8995}}:

 * created-on: SHALL contain the current date and time in yang:date-and-time format.
   If the pledge does not have synchronized the time, it SHALL use the created-on time from the agent-signed-data, received in the trigger to create a PVR.